nicholas-yjtang/interview/programming/debug/README.md

 We just need to convert the numbers to alphabets via ASCII.\
 Notice that the ASCII table A is 65, so we just need to add 65 to the number output and cast the int to char.\

-See debug.cpp for solution to the first part of the problem.\
+See solution1.cpp for solution to the first part of the problem.\
-See debug2.cpp for solution to the second part of the problem.
+See solution2.cpp for solution to the second part of the problem.

 # Compile
 To compile run the compile.sh